Create and maintain a personal branch in Launchpad¶

 This document has been migrated from help.launchpad.net as is, and has not yet been revised.
 The content might be outdated, links and images could be broken.
 We are aware and will fix any issues as soon as possible.

-Branches hosted by Launchpad are usually asssociated with a project.
+Branches hosted by Launchpad are usually associated with a project.

 If you’d prefer to upload a branch to Launchpad without it showing up in

-any project’s branch listings, you can use the +junk
+any project’s branch listings, you can use the +git

 pseudo-project.
 This can be useful if your branch is: